• Play the sound file

 The contract being thus broken, I feel free to stick it to the Nee-hah-rah-wah crowd at every opportunity.
 Everyone clear on that?
 Excellent.
 Let's proceed.

-02 — GOP sixth debate.
-Another week, another GOP Presidential candidate debate.
+02 — Another GOP candidates' debate.
+Another week, another GOP Presidential candidates' debate.

 This time there were nine of them on stage.
 I thought the idea was that as the campaigning progresses, candidates drop out, thinning the field.
 Actually the reverse seems to be happening.
 If things go on this way, by the time we get to the Iowa caucus in January, there'll be more Republican candidates in Iowa than hogs.